BioJulia/Bio.jl/docs/src/man/structure.md

     CurrentModule = Bio.Structure
     DocTestSetup = quote
         using Bio.Structure
-        # This requires an internet connection
-        # This file is deleted at the end
-        downloadpdb("1EN2")
     end

 The `Bio.Structure` module provides functionality to read Protein Data Bank (PDB) files and manipulate macromolecular structures.